 Do you work in ICT4EiCC?
 Have you developed effective ways to build evidence of the impact of your intervention? – Share your experience below.

-Amy Deal is the Program Assistant for the USAID ECCN Support Team.
+Amy Deal is the program Assistant for the ECCN Support Team.

-Simon Richmond is a Project Director for EDC and supports USAID ECCN work on ICT4EiCC.
+Simon Richmond is a project director for EDC and supports ECCN work on ICT4EiCC.